oncody/civ-board-game-2010/README.md

   sets their economy dial to the number equal to the number of coins they have, instead.)
 * Build the wonder deck

-Building the Wonder Deck
-Now that the number of wonders available has increased, players will need to build the wonder deck a little differently in step 3 of the General Setup of the core game.
-To do so, carry out the following steps.
-1. Shuffle the modern wonders, and then deal four of them, facedown, into a deck.
-Return the remaining modern wonders to the box without looking at them.
-2. Repeat this process with the medieval wonders, dealing the four medieval wonders on top of the modern wonders dealt out in step 1.
+  * Shuffle and deal 4 of each type of wonder with the basic wonders on top of the deck, the middle wonders in the middle, and the advanced wonders on the bottom
-3. Finally, repeat the process one last time with the ancient wonders, dealing the four ancient wonders on top of the medieval wonders.
-   Once the wonder deck has been built, Egypt (if playing) receives the top card of the deck, and then the top four cards are turned faceup and placed in the wonder market spaces.

 ### Potential House Rules
 * Not necessarily have we all agreed on this